getify/Functional-Light-JS/ch7.md

 Many people conjur lots of extra things when you mention "closure", such as the asynchronous callbacks or even the module pattern with encapsulation and information hiding.
 Similarly, "object" brings to mind classes, `this`, prototypes, and a whole slew of other utilities and patterns.

-As we go along, we'll carefully address the parts of this external context that matter, but for now, try to just stick to the simplest interpretations of "closure" and "object" -- it'll make this journey less confusing.
+As we go along, we'll carefully address the parts of this external context that matter, but for now, try to just stick to the simplest interpretations of "closure" and "object" -- it'll make this exploration less confusing.

 ## Look Alike

 It may not be obvious how closures and objects are related.
 So let's explore their similarities first.

-To frame this discussion, let me just briefly assert two observations:
+To frame this discussion, let me just briefly assert two things:

-1. A language without closures can simulate them with objects instead.
+1. A programming language without closures can simulate them with objects instead.
-2. A language without objects can simulate them with closures instead.
+2. A programming language without objects can simulate them with closures instead.

 In other words, we can think of closures and objects as two different representations of a thing.